Hudson River School of Art

 Disciples of the Hudson River School style meant to draw a sharp contrast between the pristine wilderness and the damaging effects of encroaching civilization.
 As the timber industry in New York began to take off, the Hudson River became the main thoroughfare for commerce between the wilderness and New York City.
 The movement embodied an idealized wilderness, consequently planting the seeds of conservation that would lead to the federal protection of wild spaces – our National Parks.
 It was also the idea of this wild space in New York that inspired Washington Irving's legendary folktale – Rip Van Winkle.

 Now a historic site, the former home of Thomas Cole is open to visitors.
-Guided tours are available of Cole's home and studio.
+Guided tours are available of Thomas Cole's home and studio.
 The house contains one of the premier art galleries of oil paintings and prints as well as rooms with Cole artifacts and period furnishings.
 Visitors can view a film about his art, and stroll through the flower gardens to see Cole's sweeping view of the Catskill Mountains.

 Visitors may take in a special lecture about the Hudson River School or join a guided Catskills hike to the magnificent places seen in Thomas Cole's paintings on the Hudson River School Art Trail.
 The Trail takes hikers to many of the places that inspired the painters who created the first great American art movement.
 It is a 3-4 hour guided tour that starts at Cedar Grove, the home of Thomas Cole, and takes hikers on a journey to sites in the Catskill Mountains.
 The tour includes stops at North-South Lakes and Kaaterskill Falls - areas made famous by Hudson River School artists such as Cole, Durand, Frederic Church, Sanford Gifford, Jasper Cropsey, and others.